elPeroN/atom-logger/README.md

 | `atom-logger:logout` | <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>l</kbd>| Logout from server|

 ### FAQ

 - Which server should I enter?
 - If you are SWE student must use "aminsep.disi.unibo.it/logger" under HTTPS protocol

+## TEST